ldrobnik/angielski-w-psychologii/README.md

 # Angielski w psychologii

 A **React-based** website advertising services offered by [Katarzyna Łasocha-Nowak](https://angielskiwpsychologii.pl/), an English teacher and translator specialising in psychology.
 You can find a demo of the most recent version [here](https://angielskiwpsychologii-demo.netlify.app/).
-(It additionally contains a blog section which hasn’t gone live yet.)
+(It additionally contains a blog section which hasn’t gone live yet.
+The section uses Wordpress as a headless CMS.)

 * [Main features](#main-features)
 * [Technicalities](#technicalities)